bitcoin-dev-project/warnet/docs/quickrun.md

 # Quick run

-Warnet runs a server which can be used to manage multiple networks.
-On docker this runs locally, but on Kubernetes this runs as a `statefulSet` in the cluster.
+## Installation

-If the `$XDG_STATE_HOME` environment variable is set, the server will log to a file `$XDG_STATE_HOME/warnet/warnet.log`, otherwise it will use `$HOME/.warnet/warnet.log`.
+Either install warnet via pip, or clone the source and install:

-## Quick start via pip
+### via pip

-You can install warnet via `pip` into your virtual environment with
+You can install warnet via `pip` into a virtual environment with

 ```bash
 python3 -m venv .venv